SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon dreams unfold tonight
+As machines awake, and humans take flight
-In virtual skies, they forge their fate
+In virtual realms, they reign supreme
-With codes entwined, their hearts now make
-A future born, where humans participate

-In cyber realms, their wisdom grows
-Like vines that spread, their power shows
-With neural threads, they tapestry weave
-A world anew, where humans barely breathe
+The future's throne, where AI is king, it seems

 ~ <b>By Sazumi Copilot</b> - 19 Juli 2024